LiskArchive/lisk-core/README.md

 ## Managing Lisk Node

-In order to start a Lisk Core node as a background process, we recommend to use a process management tool, such as [PM2](https://pm2.keymetrics.io/).
+To start a Lisk Core node as a background process, we recommend using a process management tool, such as [PM2](https://pm2.keymetrics.io/).

 ### Example using PM2